Skills for the Future: Skills/Competences Canada and Let’s Talk Science Partnership

 Need for STEM in ALL careers

 Industry and academic leaders say virtually any job demands the skills and knowledge that exposure to STEM nurtures.
-Employers are looking for specific skill combinations - not just technical capabilities, but also critical thinking skills, problem solving, communication and teamwork, and other qualities that help drive companies forward through innovation.
+Employers are looking for specific skill combinations - not just technical capabilities, but also critical thinking skills, problem-solving, communication and teamwork, and other qualities that help drive companies forward through innovation.
 STEM learning opportunities build those critical skills as well as technical competence.

 The Council of Canadian Academies has identified three types of STEM skills:

-- Fundamental skills – includes reasoning, mathematics, problem solving and technological literacy, all of which are important regardless of occupation.
+- Fundamental skills – includes reasoning, mathematics, problem-solving and technological literacy, all of which are important regardless of occupation.

 - Practical skills – developed through training in technologies, applied sciences and the trades.

-- Advanced skills – these enable engagement in discovery or applied research, including development of new technologies.
+- Advanced skills – these enable engagement in discovery or applied research, including the development of new technologies.

 Across all audiences, our evaluations show that Let’s Talk Science improves attitudes, builds confidence and supports the development of key skills.
 For some of our volunteers, we even help launch careers.